 The first generation of stars were massive and lived fast and died young.
 In other words, they fused numerous elements, exploded as they died, and dispersed their elements, thereby enriching the interstellar medium from which the next generation of stars condensed.
 All of the oxygen in the universe was formed in massive stars that went supernova as they died.

+Low mass stars started dying at 130 million years.
+Low mass stars synthesize elements by a slow neutron capture process.
 After eight billion years, enough low mass stars died and white dwarfs exploded to produce the current mix of elements found today.
 Enrichment of interstellar space continues as new stars are born and die, but the general characteristics are the same.

 Big Bang nucleosynthesis